Rethinking the Flow-Based Gradual Domain Adaptation: A Semi-Dual Optimal Transport Perspective: Theoretical Derivation

-\item \textbf{Cumulative cost $\mathcal{C}$:} Recall~\Cref{eq:cumulativeCost}, we observe that the 1-Wasserstein distance term $\mathcal{W}_1(p_{t-1}, p_t)$ can be approximated using sample-based optimal transport distances, for example, Sinkhorn distance~\citep{sinkhornDivergenceCuturi}, computed on intermediate feature representations.
-Besides, the inter-step labeling-function shift term $\mathbb{E}_{p_t(x)} \big| q_t(x) - q_{t-1}(x) \big|$ in~\Cref{eq:cumulativeCost} can be approximated in practice via pseudo-labels predicted by the models at steps $t-1$ and $t$, effectively quantifying how much pseudo-labels change along the adaptation path. \item{\textbf{Statistical error $\mathcal{S}_{\text{stat}}$:} The term $\mathcal{S}_{\text{stat}} = \sum_{t=1}^{T-1} s_t$ collects the statistical deviations between empirical and population risks at each adaptation step.
-Under mild assumptions, including $G$-Lipschitz losses and norm‑constrained neural networks, standard uniform‑convergence bounds based on Rademacher complexity yield the following result, adapted from Section 9.4 of~\cite{bach2024learning}, for a $\iota$-Lipschitz loss and a hypothesis class whose complexity is controlled by $D$, the step-wise statistical error can be bounded as follows:
+\item{\textbf{Cumulative cost $\mathcal{C}$:} Recall \Cref{eq:cumulativeCost}.
+The Wasserstein-1 term $\mathcal{W}_1(p_{t-1},p_t)$ can be approximated using sample-based optimal transport distances, such as the Sinkhorn distance~\citep{sinkhornDivergenceCuturi}, computed on intermediate feature representations.
+The label-continuity term $\mathbb{E}_{p_t(x)}[|q_t(x)-q_{t-1}(x)|]$ can be approximated using pseudo-labels predicted by the models at two consecutive steps, which measures how much the pseudo-labels change along the adaptation path.} \item{\textbf{Statistical error $\mathcal{S}_{\text{stat}}$:} The term $\mathcal{S}_{\text{stat}}$ collects the statistical deviations between empirical and population risks along the adaptation path.
+Based on the Rademacher complexity bound in Section 9.2 of~\cite{bach2024learning}, for a $\iota$-Lipschitz loss and a hypothesis class whose complexity is controlled by $D$, the step-wise statistical error can be bounded as follows: